 My name is Detective Clue Spotter the Otter, and I need YOUR help solving monthly mysteries!
 Study the evidence, engage in the suspense, observe the clues, and use your detective skills to unravel the mystery, all while learning about our natural world.

 Are you ready to get started?
 Zoo’s Clues is a self-guided activity!
-All of the confidential materials you need are in the brown mailbox at our Detective Headquarters, located across from the elephant exhibit.
+All of the confidential materials you need are available right here, or in the brown mailbox at our Detective Headquarters, located across from the elephant habitat.

 Clue Spotter the Otter

 Skills you need to be a good Zoo detective

 - The ability to observe.
 You should take a good look at the clues provided.
 Look at clues from several angles, and make a note of any details on or about the clue.
 What is the clue or where did it come from?
 How does is fit with your knowledge and with the other clues provided?
 Every part of the clue will help you get one step closer to cracking the case.